Root Cause Analysis

 How Deductive Helps

-- Builds Multiple Theories - Tests several hypotheses in parallel instead of one at a time
+Deductive AI joins your on-call rotation and starts investigating incidents before you even begin.
+It:- Builds Multiple Theories - Tests several hypotheses in parallel instead of one at a time

 - Collects Evidence - Queries code, metrics, logs, and infrastructure simultaneously